Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ## Next Steps and Additional Documentation

-Start using the IoT Provisioning Client in your solutions!
+Start using the IoT Clients in your solutions!

 - A general overview of the Embedded C SDK and additional background on running samples can be found in the [Azure SDK for Embedded C README](https://github.com/Azure/azure-sdk-for-c#azure-sdk-for-embedded-c).
 - More SDK details pertaining to the Azure IoT Client library can be found in the [Azure IoT Client README](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/iot#azure-iot-clients).